mojaloop/documentation/discussions/workbench.md

 ### MIFOS
-- Already extensive work done here with Finteract system, which provides out-of-the-box solution for Mojaloop enabled DFSPs
+- Already extensive work done here with Fineract system, which provides out-of-the-box solution for Mojaloop enabled DFSPs
 - working on open api implementations
 - Working on lowering the barriers to entry for DFSPs and Fintechs
 - Mifos Innovation Lab: "The Locomotion on top of Mojaloop's Rails"